kraken-hpc/kraken/examples/vbox-uroot/README.md

 The `release-the-kraken.sh` script performs the following steps to bring up a virtual Kraken cluster.

 1. It verifies that we have all of the dependencies and network settings we need.
+2. It calls the script `create-nodes.sh`, which further uses the `VagrantFile` to create nodes `kr[1-4]`.  `create-nodes.sh` also immediately shuts these off as we don't want them on yet.
+3. Starts the (included) `vboxapi.go`, which provides a ReST API for VirtualBox VM power control.
+This allows Kraken to control the power atate of the VMs.
-2. It calls `vagrant up kraken`, which uses the included `VagrantFile` to create and provision the "kraken" (master) VM.  `Vagrant` calls `ansible` to handle provisioning.  `Ansible` performs a number of steps, but here are some of the more critical ones:
+4. It calls `vagrant up kraken`, which uses the included `VagrantFile` to create and provision the "kraken" (master) VM.  `Vagrant` calls `ansible` to handle provisioning.  `Ansible` performs a number of steps, but here are some of the more critical ones:
    1. install necessary dependencies in the VM;
    2. get kraken, build the `kraken-builder`;
-   3. build the kraken binary for the master node;
+   3. build the kraken binaries;
-   4. generate kraken source tree into a u-root image for the work nodes;
-   5. setup the directory/files needed for pxeboot;
+   4. setup the directory/files needed for pxeboot;
-   6. create the "layer0" image that the nodes will boot.
+   5. create the "layer0" image that the nodes will boot.
-3. It calls the script `create-nodes.sh`, which further uses the `VagrantFile` to create nodes `kr[1-4]`.  `create-nodes.sh` also immediately shuts these off as we don't want them on yet.
-4. Starts the (included) `vboxapi.go`, which provides a ReST API for VirtualBox VM power control.
-This allows Kraken to control the power state of the VMs.
-5. Starts `kraken` on the "kraken" (master) node.
+   6. generate node state information
+   7. install and start kraken systemd service (and inject node state)
-6. Loads the state information for the nodes.
+6. Loads the kraken dashboard.

 From this point, Kraken takes over and brings the nodes up.
 Once the nodes are up, it begins synchronizing state information with them.

 To see more detail on any of these steps, take a look at the scripts and ansible roles included.

-You can find more information on what's happening in the logs under `./log/`, or the `/home/vagrant/kraken.log` file on the "kraken" host for the logs of kraken itself.
+You can find more information on what's happening in the logs.
+Kraken now runs under systemd, and you can reach see the logs with `journalctl -u kraken` on the "kraken" host.
 To get to the kraken host you can use either:

 `$ vagrant ssh kraken`